terryaney/Documentation.Camelot/README.md

 });

-// In other KatApps that want to handle the message... view.on( "onKatAppNotification.RBLe", function( event, name, information, application ) {
+// In other KatApps that want to handle the message... view.on( "onKatAppNotification.RBLe", function( event, name, information, application, fromApplication ) {
     switch( name ) {
         case "SavePensionEstimate":
         {